The options for high-efficiency multiuser (HE MU) transmissions are:

 When SIGB compression is enabled, the transmission is full-bandwidth MU-MIMO.
 The HE-SIG-B field contains no common field, and the resource unit (RU) allocation in the user fields adheres to a standard-specified pattern.
 Because there is no common field in this case, no allocation index is transmitted.
 The number of users is determined by decoding the HE-SIG-A field.

 The transmission is either OFDMA or mixed OFDMA and MU-MIMO, depending on the

-AllocationIndex property of the HE MU configuration
+AllocationIndex property of the HE MU configuration object.

 The HE-SIG-B common field includes RU allocation subfields to specify the RU assignment and the number of users per RU for each 20 MHz bandwidth segment.